Microscopy¶

 Number of cells: 3

-Again, a correct segmentation was obtained.
+As we see, a correct instance segmentation was obtained.

 Challenging microscopic data¶

-img = skimage.io.imread(file_name)
+img = skimage.io.imread(file_path)

 img = img / np.max(img) * 255